cicomsa/pizzaStore/README.md

 ## Project description

-This project was made as an assignment, where I could showcase my knowledge and understanding in React and Redux.
+This project was made as an assignment, through which to showcase my knowledge and understanding in React and Redux.

 **The goal of the app is**